 How this affects you: Homebuyers who put 20 percent or more down don’t have to pay for mortgage insurance when getting a conventional mortgage.
-That’s usually translated into substantial savings on the monthly mortgage payment.
-But it’s not worth the risk of living on the edge, Conarchy says.
+That usually translates into substantial savings on the monthly mortgage payment, but it’s not worth the risk of living on the edge, Conarchy says.

-What to do instead: Aim to have three to six months of living expenses in an emergency fund.
-Paying mortgage insurance isn’t ideal, but depleting your emergency or retirement savings to make a large down payment is riskier.
+What to do instead: Aim to have three to six months of living expenses in an emergency fund, even after you close.
+Paying mortgage insurance isn’t ideal, but depleting your emergency or retirement savings to make a large down payment is a risk best avoided.

 6. Being careless with credit

 Lenders pull credit reports at preapproval to make sure things check out and again just before closing.
-They want to make sure nothing has changed in your financial picture.
+They want to make sure nothing has changed in your financial profile.